e-conomic/eco-api-ex/examples/SOAP/java/README.md

 Java example SOAP client.
-This example is not maintained.
+_This example is not maintained and comes as is._

 To compile using Maven: